What is Thatcham? Thatcham approved devices and crash tests explained

 The complexity of any repair and how well a car performs in a crash lab all feeds into how much drivers pay for their insurance policies via group ratings.
 Thatcham assesses every car and gives it a rating between one and 50 to advise insurers on what they should be charging drivers.
 Getting a better rating means a car is cheaper to repair, safer in a crash and, in this day and age, has more advanced safety tech fitted.

 Manufacturers’ safety kit is a growing area for Thatcham, and technicians spend hours analysing data to see which systems have the biggest impact on safety.
-If there’s something that has a real-world benefit in cutting claims or reducing accidents, Thatcham will incentivise it by offering a lower insurance group to cars fitted with it.
+If there’s something that has a real-world benefit in cutting claims or reducing accidents, such as autonomous emergency braking, Thatcham will incentivise it by offering a lower insurance group to cars fitted with it.

 What are your top car security tips?
 Let us know in the comments...